cloudflare/miniflare/docs/durable-objects.md

 ```

 <!--prettier-ignore-start-->
-::: warning
+::: tip
-Durable Objects require the `modules` option to be enabled.
-This is enabled
+The `modules` option is automatically enabled when specifying Durable Object
-automatically if Durable Object bindings are specified in `wrangler.toml`.
+bindings.
 See [📚 Modules](/modules.html) for more details.
 :::
 <!--prettier-ignore-end-->